nraynes/app-template/README.md

 ## Installation Instructions:

+First run "npm run install:all" from the root folder to install all of the dependencies.
+Alternatively, you can run "npm i" from the root folder, then ["./backend"](./backend/), then ["./frontend"](./frontend/).

 To get this app up and running, all you need to do is run the "npm run dev" command in the terminal while in the project root directory folder.
 This will run both the backend server and frontend in one terminal.
+Do this only after following the instructions below.

 You will also need to have a postgres database up and running, which you can do through docker.